openhab/openhab-addons/bundles/org.openhab.binding.modbus.kermi/README.md

 - **Port** - Port of modbus on your heatpump (normally 502)
 - **Device ID** - ID on modbus, 40 is default for Kermi (see [Device IDs](#device-ids))

 1. Create _Kermi Heat Pump X-Center_ and attach it to the previous installed _Modbus TCP Slave (Bridge)_.
 Configuration requires an appropriate Data Refresh Interval with more than 2000 Milliseconds, default is 5000.
-If it's too fast, you may experience errors in openhab or your x-center !
-(Reboot if x-center stops responding on network access).
+If it's too fast, you may experience errors in openHAB or your x-center!
+Reboot if x-center stops responding on network access.
 You can enable "PV Modulation" if you want to read the values (default: disabled)

 Details on Configurations explained below.